How to work with the Design Systems Team

-- We host weekly office hours on Thursdays alternating North America and Europe friendly time zones.
+- Weekly Design System office hours on Thursdays alternating North America and Europe friendly time zones.
 Use these sessions to plan out your UI needs, get feedback on implementation, or debug an issue.

-- We also host a weekly design critique, that's specifically a space for product designers to get feedback on their work.
+- Weekly design critique on Tuesdays that are specifically a space for product designers to get feedback on their work.

-- We also host a monthly design system guild meeting, a monthly meetup for developers, designers, and product managers interested in building better experiences for customers.
+- Monthly Design System guild meeting for developers, designers, and product managers interested in building better experiences for customers.